 2019

-The Israeli Center for Digital Art operates in the Jessy Cohen neighborhood of Holon, built in the early 1950s with funds donated by American-Jewish philanthropists Max and Jessica Cohen.
+The Center for Digital Art operates in the Jessy Cohen neighborhood of Holon, built in the early 1950s with funds donated by American-Jewish philanthropists Max and Jessica Cohen.
 Their vision was to provide public housing solutions for new immigrants who arrived in Israel from Eastern Europe and the Arab states.
-Locally called simply Jessy, the neighborhood was known for its high crime rate in the ’80s and ’90s, and today is still struggling with the stigma around its safety.
-The light sign "Jessy" (written in Hebrew letters) references the local community, suggesting it a bright new future.
+Locally called simply Jessy, the neighborhood was known for its high crime rate in the ’80s and ’90s, and today, it is still struggling with the stigma around its safety.
+The light sign "Jessy" (written in Hebrew letters) references the local community, suggesting a bright new future.

 Aluminum, metal, plexiglass, LED lights